Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka/Readme.md

 - The `-group` command must be used to consume messages from a consumer group.

 ## Replication
-- Each partition would be replicated across the brokers/servers in the cluster ( as per configured replication factor ).
+- Each partition would be replicated across the brokers/servers in the cluster (as per configured replication factor).

 ### Leader
 - Only one partition (of the topic) would be active at the time, called `Leader`.
-- `Write requests on the partition, would be handled by Leader`
+- Write requests on the partition, would be handled by Leader

 ### Follower
-- Other partitions ( of the topic ) would only replicate message, called `Followers`.
+- Other partitions (of the topic) would only replicate message, called `Followers`.
-- Based on configured replication factor (`replication.factor`), the number of followers would be decided.
+- Based on configured replication factor ([replication.factor](https://kafka.apache.org/documentation/#replication)), the number of followers would be decided.
 - Example - 3 replication factor means there would be 1 leader and 2 followers.

 ### In-Sync Replicas (ISR)
-- An in-sync replica (ISR) is a broker that has the latest data for a given partition.
+- An [in-sync replica (ISR)](https://www.conduktor.io/blog/how-replication-and-isr-work-in-kafka) is a broker that has the latest data for a given partition.
   - A leader is always an in-sync replica.
   - A follower is an in-sync replica only if it has fully caught up to the partition it’s following.
   - In other words, it can't be behind on the latest records for a given partition.
-- `Read requests on the partition, would be handled by in-sync replicas`.
+- Read requests on the partition, would be handled by in-sync replicas.
 - The message is considered committed to the log only when all in-sync replicas have the message.
   - Accordingly, ack is sent to the producer.
 - The number of [brokers](#broker--ie-server-) should be greater than the `minimum in-sync replica size` (i.e. at least 3).